 - Empathize on the job: imagine people in your life and think about their biggest frustrations, blockers, and more

 Games are an extremely underrated part of society.
 Games can train the mind in very interesting ways.
 America’s Army was actually created by the Army to get more people to enroll.
+Game theory is also derived from this.

 Laughing is also a very important part of play.
 Laughing feels good.
 Even laughing for no reason.
 If you laugh, you cannot think.
 It’s almost a type of meditation.
 There are people who actually just laugh for a minute to start their day on the right foot.